rixx/speedslides/slides.md

 ---

 <!--
-Governance is another great point: Both software development and speedrunning have lots of non-obvious roles.
+The forum illustrates another thing: Both software development and speedrunning have lots of non-obvious roles.

 People only see the lone heroes, the stars, top runners, heroic lead developers.